ErikBorra/lightbooth/README.md

 * The high-res version of the picture is stored in /home/pi/lightbooth/images
 * A center square, lower res, version of the picture is stored in /home/pi/lightbooth/images/instagram.
 This picture also has the `anomaly_img` embedded.
 * A samba share called 'lightbooth' has been set up on the same dir.
 Connect to this share from another machine to run the slideshow from, e.g. via [pipresents](https://github.com/KenT2/pipresents-gapless).
 Connect with raspberry pi credentials to be able to modify the contents of this dir; default is view only.
-* If you see "command given gphoto2 ..." on the command line, but don't hear the camera click, restart lightbooth.

 ## Config